 Answer: .Net provides a security model that prevents unauthorized access to resources.
 CAS is a part of that security model.
 CAS is present in the CLR.
 It enables the users to set permissions at a granular level for the code.

 CLR then executes the code depending on the available permissions.
 CAS can be applied only to the managed code.
 Unmanaged code runs without CAS.
 If CAS is used on assemblies, then the assembly is treated as partially trusted.
 Such assemblies must undergo checks every time when it tries to access a resource.

 The different components of CAS are Code group, Permissions, and Evidence.

-Evidence– To decide what permissions to give, the CAS and CLR depend on the specified evidence by the assembly.
+- Evidence– To decide and assign permissions, the CAS and CLR depend on the specified evidence by the assembly.
 The examination of the assembly provides details about the different pieces of evidence.
 Some common evidence include Zone, URL, Site, Hash Value, Publisher and Application directory.